 It expects the engagement to give you room to participate in the dynamics of real-world politics and hence experience it first-hand.
-It also expects the engagement to initiate contact with the stakeholders/experts in the given context.
+It also predicts the employment to initiate contact with the stakeholders/experts in the given context.

 How do you know which engagement is appropriate and which isn't?

 First, let's clear something up.
 You can't do away with a single interview for the engagement process.
 It needs to be elaborate with multiple and diverse perspectives recorded.
-This can be done in the form of:
+This can be done in the form of the following:

-Before finally settling on an engagement, answer these questions to get a confirmation on whether it is the right choice or not.
+Before finally settling on an engagement, please answer these questions to confirm whether it is the right choice.

 The following vital piece of your Global Politics IA puzzle is Complementary Research.

-To put it simply, Complementary Research is additional research that complements your active and reflective engagement.
-You can't analyze and reflect on your experiential learning without lots of credible background information.
+Complementary Research is additional Research that complements your active and reflective engagement.
+You can only analyze and reflect on your experiential learning with lots of credible background information.
 Further reading makes this possible.
 It helps create a link between what you have seen and learned.
-Besides, your primary research has its limitations as the scope is smaller.
-Exploring additional information broadens your take on the issue and gives you a birds-eye view of the same.
+Besides, your primary Research has its limitations as the scope is smaller.
+Exploring additional information broadens your take on the issue and gives you a birds-eye view.

 The secondary material you collect can be from:

-The research is not the focus of your IB Global Politics Engagement Activity, rather a tool to bolster your experiential learning and is a continuous process throughout your IA making.
+The Research is not the focus of your IB Global Politics Engagement Activity but rather a tool to bolster your experiential learning and is a continuous process throughout your IA making.

-Next comes the Written Report, the most important aspect of your IA since all your efforts boil down to the execution.
+Next comes the Written Report, the most crucial aspect of your IA since all your efforts boil down to the execution.

-There is no prescribed format for the report.
-But a general rule of thumb is to follow a typical structure, including an Introduction, a Body, a Conclusion, and the Bibliography.
-The assessment criteria point out no particular subheadings, and hence you can opt to write the report how you want to.
+There is no prescribed format for the Report.
+But a general rule of thumb is to follow a typical structure, including an Introduction, a Body, a Conclusion, and a Bibliography.
+The assessment criteria point out no particular subheadings, so you can write the Report how you want to.